hy-zpg/Generative-Matching-Networks/README.md

 * classification
 accuracy: 0.850000
-compaed wth original matching networks [Matching Networks for One Shot Learning](http://papers.nips.cc/paper/6385-matching-networks-for-one-shot-learning.pdf): 5-way-5-shot (60%) but ,setting is different.
+in generaton model: since it belongs to generative probelm can calculating $p(x|X_c)$ whcin can be regarded as score for assigning label $c$ to $x$. compared wth original matching networks [Matching Networks for One Shot Learning](http://papers.nips.cc/paper/6385-matching-networks-for-one-shot-learning.pdf): 5-way-5-shot (60%) but ,setting is different.

 * likelihood-classification
 accuracy: 0.650000
+in recognition model: extracting features of new image $x$, calculating similarity between $x$ and $X$ as classification score.